ssichynskyi/ui_plus_api_web_testing/README.md

 - Seleniumbase (UI test framework)
 - pytest
 - PyMySQL
+- requests
+- PyYaml
+- etc

 ## Content
-- UI tests
+- UI tests (coming soon)
 - API tests
-- Page Objects / DAO / Data Models / helpers
+- Page Objects (coming soon) / DAO / Data Models / helpers
-- Test Cases

 By any means the available test coverage cannot pretend to be complete or even sufficient.
 It's just an example of what could be done.